 1. Little Washington

-My first recommendation is to just walk around the town of Little Washington.
+My first recommendation is to just walk around Little Washington.
 It’s a very cute town and has lots of quaint spots to photograph.

 2. Old Barns Around Little Washington